Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Numerical results

 To demonstrate this, we compute the IBSL and IBDL force distributions, $F$ and $Q$, obtained by solving the interior problem from Section \ref{interior circle}, where the computational domain is instead the periodic box $[-10,10]^2$.
 For estimating convergence, we approximate the exact distributions using a boundary element method, and this larger computational domain allows us to approximate the periodic Green's function with the free-space Green's function.

-In Figures \ref{ibsl f plot ds1}-\ref{ibdl q refinement}, for which we use $\Delta s \approx \Delta x$, we see approximately first-order convergence for the IBDL distribution, $Q$, and no convergence for the IBSL distribution, $F$.
+In Figures \ref{ibsl f plot ds1}-\ref{ibdl q refinement}, for which we use $\Delta s \approx \Delta x$, we see approximately first-order convergence for the IBDL distribution $Q$ and no convergence for the IBSL distribution $F$.
 Figure \ref{ibsl f plot ds1} shows that $F$ quickly becomes very noisy as we refine the grid.
 As seen in Figure \ref{ibdl q plot ds1}, there is much less noise in $Q$.
 Note that the plots only show a portion of the distributions in order to more easily view this noise.

 For Figures \ref{ibsl f plot ds2}-\ref{ibdl q refinement ds2}, we increase the spacing for the boundary points to $\Delta s \approx 2 \Delta x$.
-Then we see some convergence in the IBSL distribution, $F$.
-However the convergence seen in the IBDL distribution, $Q$, achieves greater convergence and a much lower relative error than $F$.
+Then we see some convergence in the IBSL distribution $F$.
+However, the IBDL potential strength $Q$ achieves greater convergence and a much lower relative error than $F$.
 Therefore, we see that the IBDL method in general allows us to achieve a much more accurate distribution, and the next section demonstrates an application for which this convergence is vital.